 problems, & skill assessments

-Plus 8 hrs of homework, 2 hrs of after
+Plus 8 hrs of homework with live

 The sessions are conducted in a live, online classroom with top-rated curriculum and instructors.

 Students will have 24 hour access to recorded sessions, pre-recorded material, prototypes, practices problems and skills assessment all through the LearningFuze student portal.
 The materials and curriculum is readily available to accommodate the students changing and varied schedules.